Skip to main content

 If you get struck by a moving vehicle in a work zone or while working on the highway, you might be able to sue the driver who hit you and recover compensation for your medical bills, lost wages, and pain and suffering.
 But resolving the case through settlement or trial can take many months or over a year, and you have to be able to prove the driver was negligent.
 If the accident happened because your employer failed to maintain a safe work zone, then you don’t have a case.

 You do, however, have a workers’ compensation claim.
 You have a workers’ comp claim anytime you are injured on the job, whether you get hit by a negligent driver or because your employer was to blame, or even if the accident was your own fault.
 Workers’ compensation is a no-fault system; so long as you suffered an accidental injury that arose out of and in the course of employment, you are covered.
 Workers’ compensation will pay all your medical bills for as long as you are injured, along with wage replacement benefits if you are temporarily, permanently, partially or totally disabled in the accident.
 And you can start receiving workers’ compensation benefits within days of the accident.
 Doctors and hospitals bill workers’ compensation directly, so you can receive medical care from the get-go without having to pay out of pocket for treatment.
+Contact a skilled Vermont highway worker injury lawyer at Sluka Law PLC to start the process of a claim.

 Helping Injured Highway Workers in Vermont Get Workers’ Compensation